project-rig/rig/docs/source/circuit_sim_tutorial/02_using_sdram/README.rst

 =============================

-Most interesting SpiNNaker application kernels require some sort of configuration data and produce result data which must be loaded and read back from the machine before and after executing respectively.
+Most interesting SpiNNaker application kernels require some sort of configuration data, and produce result data, which must be loaded and read back from the machine before and after executing respectively.
 As a result, a typical host program will: